deepjaisia/Care-Management/README.md

 # CareManagement

-Due to PHI I cannot share the actual code but I have included the screenshots of the application.
+Due to PHI I cannot share the actual code but I have included the screenshots of the prototype of the application.
 I worked on the application as whole from the the front-end to the back-end and everything in between.

 (HTML5, SASS, CSS3, Angular4, MongoDB, NodeJS, ExpressJS, Azure Portal, Git, Jira)